-Med school interviewers rely on “So tell me about yourself.” because it is unstructured and open ended, and they know that how you respond will reveal not just some of your life details (no matter how banal or interesting) but also some of your character and values.
-So give some forethought to your response by reflecting on the personal qualities you possess that are most appropriate to share with your med school interviewers.
-Keep the following in mind:
+Medical school interviewers rely on “So tell me about yourself.” because it is unstructured and open ended, and they know that how you respond will reveal not just some of your life details (no matter how banal or interesting) but also some of your character and values.
+Give some forethought to your response by reflecting on the personal qualities you possess that are most appropriate to share with your medical school interviewers.

-1. Your med school interview is a job interview; it’s not a first date.
+Your medical school interview is a job interview; it’s not a first date.
 Make sure the information you share is relevant to the primary goal of the interview: to determine whether you and that medical school are a good fit.

-4. Remember that the interview is a continuation of a conversation that began months earlier with the AMCAS primary application, the personal statement, the secondary application essays, and the letters of recommendation.
+Remember that the interview is a continuation of a conversation that began months earlier with the AMCAS primary application, the personal statement, the secondary application essays, and the letters of recommendation.
 Of course depending on whether your interview is based on an “open” or “closed” file, your interviewers will already know a lot , very little, or nothing at all about you.
-Regardless, highlight a few accomplishments or qualities and illustrate them with a couple of short memorable stories.
+Don’t simply rehash your resume, but do highlight a few accomplishments or qualities and illustrate them with a couple of short memorable stories.
 People love stories, but only if they’re told well, so practice telling your stories before your interviews.

 You’re going to be faced with this question.
 Don’t fear it!
 Look forward to it, and be prepared.